Alcatraz Versus the Evil Librarians: Characters

-The plot evolves around the title character and a small group of freedom fighters operating against the cult of evil librarians that secretly rule the world.
-These freedom fighters include Alcatraz's grandfather, Leavenworth Smedry, usually just referred to as "Grandpa Smedry"; Bastille, Grandpa's bodyguard and a Crystin Knight; Sing Sing - Sing for short - Alcatraz's Polynesian cousin; and Quentin, another cousin.
+The plot revolves around the title character and a small group of freedom fighters operating against the cult of evil librarians that secretly rule the world.
+These freedom fighters include Alcatraz's grandfather, Leavenworth Smedry, usually just referred to as "Grandpa Smedry"; Bastille, Grandpa's bodyguard and a Crystin Knight; Sing Sing - Sing for short - Alcatraz's Mokian cousin; and Quentin, another cousin.
 The Librarians include Shasta / Ms. Fletcher, Alcatraz's case worker and Radrian Blackburn, a Dark Oculator.

 Smedry Talents

-In the course of the book, it is revealed that Alcatraz's biological family, the Smedrys, all are born with amazing talents that they use to combat the evil cult of librarians.
+In the course of the book, it is revealed that Alcatraz's biological family, the Smedrys, all are born with unique talents that they use to combat the evil cult of librarians.

 Alcatraz has the talent of breaking things.

-Grandpa Smedry, Alcatraz's grandfather, has the power to arrive late.
+Grandpa Smedry, Alcatraz's grandfather, has the power to arrive late to things.
 As such, he is always running behind the clock.
 But his power also allows him to arrive late to other things, like bullets, which always miss him, and his blood can arrive late to wounds so that he doesn't bleed to death.
 In his own words "I've been arriving late to my own death for longer than you've been alive."

-Sing, Alcatraz's cousin's talent is the ability to trip and fall to the ground.
+Alcatraz's cousin Sing's talent is the ability to trip and fall to the ground.
 This helps when this is a sign of danger.

 Quentin, another cousin, has the talent to speak gibberish or nonsensical phrases.
 His talent proves beneficial when he is captured by the librarians, as they cannot understand him and thus cannot gain important information from him, even through torture.
 It is through some of Quentin's supposed gibberish that Alcatraz is prompted to know what to do in future events.
+And plus, he's a very good spy because of his talent.

 Smedrys from ancient days had grand talents, though relatively unexplained.
-One could get unbelievable amounts of water on the ground when she did the dishes, which allowed her to end a drought.
+Libby Smedry could get unbelievable amounts of water on the ground when she did the dishes, which allowed her to end a drought.
 Another could make rude noises at inappropriate moments, breaking enemies' concentration so they could not use weapons.

 If someone not related to the Smedrys marries a Smedry, the person marrying into the family gets their spouse's Talent.